 The Mount Moriah Cemetery opened in 1855 it used to be the largest burial site in PA after its expansion to nearly 400 more acres.
 One of the most curious things about the cemetery is that no one owns it.
 Yeah, when the last member of the Association died a long time ago, the whole cemetery was left abandoned.

 Haines Shoe House

 This amazing attraction is located on the side of a road in Hellam Township, Yorklyn.
 A shoe-shaped house was built in 1949.
-The current residents bought the house in 2015, and they even do guide tours around the house, it’s an interesting and unique place to visit in PA.
+The current residents bought the house in 2015, and they even do guided tours around the house, it’s an interesting and unique place to visit in PA.